baluthripurari/dockerfile/readme.md

 * `docker exec -it <container ID> bash` opens an interactive bash shell in the specified running container, allowing you to execute commands inside it.

+* `docker images -f <filter>` lists Docker images with optional filters applied, allowing you to narrow down the results based on specific criteria, such as dangling images or specific labels.

 *  " DOCKERFILE ------>> It is the declarative way of creating custom images "

 * docker build -t url/username/image-name:tag . ---> will check for the dockerfile